txt/ase16/doc/stats.md

 ### Check for "Small Effects"

+To compare  if one optimizer is better than another, apply the followng rules:

+1. Visualize the data, somehow.
+2. Check if the central tendency of one distribution is *better* than the other; e.g. compare their median values.
+3.  <b>Check the different between the central tendencies is not some *small effect*.</b>
+4. Check if the distributions are *significantly different*;

 An _effect size_ test is a sanity check that can be summarizes as follows:

 -  Don't  sweat the small stuff;